An-another-Artem/simple-load-balancer-in-go/README.md

 **Note:**

 I couldn't find a suitable image for the Least Time algorithm.
-You can find one yourself and update the link accordingly.
+You can find one yourself.

 <h2>What is going next?</h2>